Version Control of Speaker Recognition Systems: Introduction

 Regardless of the number of speaker candidates, the text of utterance, or the specific underlying technology, all speaker recognition systems require two stages of user interaction when deployed to production environment: the \emph{enrollment stage} and the \emph{runtime stage}: \begin{itemize} \item During the enrollment stage, a user provides multiple audio samples to the system, and the system generates a \emph{user profile} to represent the voice characteristics of this user, as shown in Fig.~\ref{fig:enrollment_workflow}. \item Once the users have completed the enrollment, the system is ready for runtime recognition, where the voice characteristics of the runtime audio is compared against the enrolled user profiles, as shown in Fig.~\ref{fig:runtime_recognition_workflow}. \end{itemize}

-In both the enrollment stage and the runtime stage, the speaker recognition system needs to extract acoustic features such as PLP~\cite{hermansky1990perceptual}, MFCC~\cite{davis1980comparison}, PNCC~\cite{kim2016power} or log Mel-filterbanks from the audio signals.
-After the acoustic features have been extracted, a speaker encoder model will be used to represent the audio by a speaker embedding, such as a GMM supervector~\cite{reynolds2000speaker}, speaker factors from joint factor analysis~\cite{kenny2005joint}, an i-vector~\cite{dehak2010front}, or a neural network embedding~\cite{wan2018generalized,li2017deep,snyder2018x}.
+In both the enrollment stage and the runtime stage, the speaker recognition system needs to extract acoustic features such as perceptual linear prediction (PLP)~\cite{hermansky1990perceptual}, Mel-frequency cepstral coefficients (MFCC)~\cite{davis1980comparison}, power-normalized cepstral coefficients (PNCC)~\cite{kim2016power} or log Mel-filterbank energies (LFBE) from the audio signals.
+After the acoustic features have been extracted, a speaker encoder model will be used to represent the audio by a speaker embedding, which is usually a fixed-dimension of floating point numbers, such as a Gaussian mixture model (GMM) supervector~\cite{reynolds2000speaker}, speaker factors from joint factor analysis~\cite{kenny2005joint}, an i-vector~\cite{dehak2010front}, or a neural network embedding~\cite{wan2018generalized,li2017deep,snyder2018x}.
 In the context of this paper, the software that implements feature extraction and speaker encoder will be referred to as the \emph{speech engine}, as they are the most computationally expensive components in the speaker recognition system.

+In the enrollment stage, since the system typically requires each user to provide multiple enrollment audio, there will be an additional aggregation step that aggregates speaker encoder outputs to a single embedding vector.
+In most systems, this aggregation step is an averaging operation of multiple speaker embedding vectors.
+In recent attentive approaches where each speaker embedding can be interpreted as a group of key-value pairs ~\cite{pelecanos2022parameter}, this aggregation step can be implemented as a joining operation of key-value pairs from speaker encoder outputs.